 California lawmakers have just announced that they are introducing a constitutional amendment to enshrine the right to abortion and contraception into the state constitution.

-SCA 10 was introduced into the State Senate by Senate President pro Tempore Toni G. Atkins (D-San Diego), along with Speaker Anthony Rendon (D-Lakewood) and their colleagues, in partnership with Planned Parenthood Affiliates of California and NARAL Pro-Choice California.
+SCA 10 (also known as Proposition 1) was introduced into the State Senate by Senate President pro Tempore Toni G. Atkins (D-San Diego), along with Speaker Anthony Rendon (D-Lakewood) and their colleagues, in partnership with Planned Parenthood Affiliates of California and NARAL Pro-Choice California.

 According to the bill’s text, the constitutional amendment would “prohibit the state from denying or interfering with an individual’s reproductive freedom in their most intimate decisions, which includes their fundamental right to choose to have an abortion.”
 As explained in a statement by Atkins, the amendment requires a two-thirds majority vote in both the Senate and the Assembly.
 If it passes, it would then be placed on the November 2022 ballot for voters to approve.
 Floor votes in both houses must be reached by June 30 in order to qualify for the November referendum.